linkdniel/ruleoverself/37-figure-needed.md

----
-layout: post
-title:  "Figure Out What Is Needed"
+# Rule Over Self: Figure Out What Is Needed
-categories: essay
-tags: syrus action
----

 “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail.”
 — Ralph Waldo Emerson